NITINSPATEL/Projects/PandasProject/README.md

 # Files #

 ## NOTE ##
-The objective of DataCleaning project is to clean the data , remove duplicates , remove null values row ,  not useful column , standardised column values , remove unnecesary special characters from column values .
-Cleaned data then can be suitably used for further analysis and AI-ML modelling part <br>
+- The objective of DataCleaning project is to clean the data , remove duplicates , remove null values row ,  not useful column , standardised column values , remove unnecesary special characters from column values .
+Cleaned data then can be suitably used for further analysis and AI-ML modelling part
-The objective of DataExploration project is to  <br>
+- The objective of DataExploration project is to
-Jupyter Notebook codes are self-explanatory and easy understood <br>
+- Jupyter Notebook codes are self-explanatory and easy understood

 ## Overview of Pandas  ##
 - read_csv(r"csv_path") , have imp. parameters : header , index , names, sep,   index_col